The stochastic Auxiliary Problem Principle in Banach spaces: measurability and convergence: Description of the algorithm and examples

 \section{Description of the algorithm and examples}

-In this section, we describe the version of the stochastic APP algorithm that is studied in this paper and we give some examples of problems that fit in the general framework of Problem~\eqref{eq:master_pb}.
+We describe the version of the stochastic APP algorithm that is studied in this paper and we give some examples of problems that fit in the general framework of Problem~\eqref{eq:master_pb}.